vaibhav90/biotechX-CDW-Tech-Choices/README.md

-# Healthcare Data Repository: Making Informed Technical Choices
+# Healthcare Data Repository: Making Informed Technology Choices

 A comprehensive guide and presentation on building a Healthcare Data Repository, focusing on the technical choices involved in constructing a robust data warehouse.